VisitRome.com

 While Naples is often hailed as the birthplace of pizza (and no Neapolitan will let you forget it), Rome has its own pizza heritage to boast about.
 Roman-style pizza, also known as pizza Romana, is characterized by its thin, crispy crust and sometimes rectangular shape.
 Unlike the soft, foldable Neapolitan pizza, Roman pizza is meant to be eaten with a knife and fork.

-"In Rome, the best pizza is often found in the small, family-run pizzerias where tradition meets passion.
-For a truly authentic experience, try Pizzeria La Montecarlo—its thin, crispy crust coupled with fresh, local ingredients captures the essence of Roman culinary heritage beautifully."
+"In Rome, the best pizza is often found in the small, family-run pizzerias where old and new passion.
+For a truly authentic taste, try Pizzeria La Montecarlo—its thin, crispy crust coupled with fresh, local ingredients captures the essence of Roman culinary heritage beautifully."

 Giovanni Rossi - Culinary Historian